pupubird/sveltejs-router-template/README.md

 # 🧭 Sveltejs Router Template

 A declarative router for Sveltejs, no component importing required.
+Now with PWA support! 🥳

 ## 📃 Table of Contents